MovinIn/CS540-AI/FINAL.md

 Attention(Q,K,V) = softmax(\frac{QK^T}{\sqrt{d}})V
 $$

-where queries, keys, and values are represented as matrices $Q, K, V$.
+where queries, keys, and values are represented as matrices $Q, K, V$. $QK^T$ is the score: how related the key is to the query. $V$ is the meaning of the word.

 Transformers
 Uses attention and fixed word embeddings to discover the true meaning of a word.
 Fixed embeddings help with not losing the original actual meaning, while attention allows for the word to get its contextual embedding.
 Feedforward allows for all words to get a new refined contextual embedding given the newfound meaning obtained through attention.
 Residual connections allow for a pipe connecting fixed embeddings to output, which combines the results from contextual embeddings and fixed embeddings to get the final output meaning.